 Open APIs differ in scope, accessibility, and even cost to private APIs.
 Private APIs are interfaces that are only available to a company’s in-house developers or contractors.
 For some institutions, the heightened speed, control, and communication in working within their internal systems are worth the expenditure.

 In contrast, OpenAPI makes it easy for just about anyone to access backend data for their purposes.
-As long as the development team is ready to face occasional challenges in terms of security or creative control, it will prove a boon companion.
+As long as the development team is ready to face occasional challenges in terms of security or creative control and do regular bug tracking, it will prove a boon companion.

 Why Use OpenAPI?